-Although the shoulder is designed to help humans do physical work, it’s quite fragile.
-Shoulder problems become more common as we age, according to the scientists from the Harvard Medical School.
+To make matters worse, shoulder problems from common conditions become more serious as we age, according to the scientists from the Harvard Medical School.
 Typically, the causes of these problems include different traumas and inflammations, such as:

-All these conditions are likely to give you chronic and progressive shoulder pain, which might even stay with you for the rest of your life, according to an article by Burbank et al. in the American Family Physician Journal.
+Some of these conditions can give you chronic and progressive shoulder pain, which might even stay with you for the rest of your life, according to an article by Burbank et al. in the American Family Physician Journal.

 However, these aren’t the only reasons for shoulder pain to appear.

-Also, there’s a condition called ‘technical neck syndrome’ which is common among office workers.
+Also, there’s a condition called technical neck syndrome, or text neck, which is common among office workers, says David DeWitt, MD.
 When we stare at the monitor, we may unconsciously lean forward and put a strain on the whole cervical region.
 This area is rich in nerves and blood vessels, so squeezing them can result in pain outbursts and stiffness in your shoulders.